jiritrinh/sign-up-form/README.md

 ![image](https://user-images.githubusercontent.com/82679505/177888778-ce2a5c42-cf4e-4ada-a9a0-3ea36ca49c8b.png)

-**Special thanks to Dim Ginger for using his image from Unsplash!**
+**Special thanks to Dim Ginger, owner of the art image I have used from Unsplash!**